Socialist realism: Characteristics

 Common images used in socialist realism were flowers, sunlight, the body, youth, flight, industry, and new technology.
 These poetic images were used to show the utopianism of communism and the Soviet state.
 Art became more than an aesthetic pleasure; instead it served a very specific function.
 Soviet ideals placed functionality and work above all else; therefore, for art to be admired, it must serve a purpose.
 Georgi Plekhanov, a Marxist theoretician, states that art is useful if it serves society: "There can be no doubt that art acquired a social significance only in so far as it depicts, evokes, or conveys actions, emotions and events that are of significance to society."

 The themes depicted would feature the beauty of work, the achievements of the collective and the individual for the good of the whole.
 The artwork would often feature an easily discernible educational message.

-The artist could not, however, portray life just as they saw it because anything that reflected poorly on Communism had to be omitted.
-People who could not be shown as either wholly good or wholly evil could not be used as characters.
+The artist could not, however, portray life just as they saw it because anything that reflected poorly on Communism had to be omitted as it did not reflect material reality of the work of the artist.
+People who could not be shown as either wholly good or wholly evil could not be used as characters as the concept of pure good and evil did not exist.
 Art was filled with health and happiness: paintings showed busy industrial and agricultural scenes; sculptures depicted workers, sentries, and schoolchildren.